WARNING: BORING AND LONG POST COMING. SERIOUSLY.

 Halfway through her 3rd year of life we realized that things were not improving.
 She alienated herself from other children.
 The fits continued.
 And her strong-willed personality was replaced by defiance and total non-compliance to our rules/requests.

-After a few (and by few, I mean so many I lost count) conversations with friends, family, and doctors, Dylan and I decided to have some blood work done to rule out any medical conditions or possible deficiencies.
+so many I lost count) conversations with friends, family, and doctors, Dylan and I decided to have some blood work done to rule out any medical conditions or possible deficiencies.
 She was brave when they drew 4 vials of her blood for the tests.
 And she tried to be patient as we sat through hours and hours of intake appointments with pediatricians, naturopathic specialists, and therapists.

-I am embarrassed to admit that I hoped they would find something.
 Anything to explain her utter disappointment with the wonderful life we were trying so hard to create for her.

 Nothing.